Multiple citizenship: History

-Up until the late 19th century, nations often decided whom they claimed as their citizens or subjects and did not recognize any other nationalities they held.
+Until the late 19th century, nations often decided whom they claimed as their citizens or subjects and did not recognize any other nationalities they held.
 Many states did not recognize the right of their citizens to renounce their citizenship without permission because of policies that originated with the feudal theory of perpetual allegiance to the sovereign.
 This meant that people could hold multiple citizenships, with none of their nations recognizing any other of their citizenships.
 Until the early modern era, when levels of migration were insignificant, this was not a serious issue.
 However, when non-trivial levels of migration began, this state of affairs sometimes led to international incidents, with countries of origin refusing to recognize the new nationalities of natives who had migrated, and, when possible, conscripting natives who had naturalized as citizens of another country into military service.
 The most notable example was the War of 1812, triggered by British impressment into naval service of US sailors who were alleged to be British subjects.

 In the aftermath of the 1867 Fenian Rising, Irish-born naturalized American citizens who had gone to Ireland to participate in the uprising were caught and charged with treason, as the British authorities considered them to be British subjects.
 This outraged many Irish-Americans, to which the UK responded by pointing out that, just like British law, US law also recognized perpetual allegiance.
 As a result, Congress passed the Expatriation Act of 1868, which granted Americans the right to freely renounce their US citizenship.
 The UK followed suit, and starting from 1870 British subjects who naturalized as US citizens lost their British nationality.
 During this time, diplomatic incidents had also arisen between the US and several other European countries over their tendency to conscript naturalized US citizens visiting their former homelands.
-In addition, many 19th century European immigrants to the United States eventually returned to their homelands after naturalizing as US citizens and in some cases then attempted to use their US citizenship for diplomatic protection.
-The US State Department had to decide which US citizens it should protect and which were subjected to local law, resulting in tensions with immigrant communities in the US and European governments.
-In 1874, President Ulysses S. Grant, in his annual message to Congress, decried the phenomenon of people "claiming the benefit of citizenship, while living in a foreign country, contributing in no manner to the performance of the duties of a citizen of the United States, and without intention at any time to return and undertake those duties, to use the claims to citizenship of the United States simply as a shield from the performance of the obligations of a citizen elsewhere."
+In addition, many 19th-century European immigrants to the United States eventually returned to their homelands after naturalizing as US citizens and in some cases then attempted to use their US citizenship for diplomatic protection.
+The US State Department had to decide which US citizens it should protect and which were subject to local law, resulting in tensions with immigrant communities in the US and European governments.
+In 1874, President Ulysses S. Grant, in his State of the Union address to Congress, decried the phenomenon of people "claiming the benefit of citizenship, while living in a foreign country, contributing in no manner to the performance of the duties of a citizen of the United States, and without intention at any time to return and undertake those duties, to use the claims to citizenship of the United States simply as a shield from the performance of the obligations of a citizen elsewhere."
 The US government negotiated agreements with various European states known as the Bancroft Treaties from 1868 to 1937, under which the signatories pledged to treat the voluntary naturalization of a former citizen or national with another sovereign nation as a renunciation of their citizenship.